Using EFT with Kids

 Here's how tapping works:

 Firmly but gently tap either side of the body as outlined below, using the fingertips of either hand.
 Tap long enough so that you can take three complete breaths in and out.
 You can also simply massage these points.
-As you tap, you can use words to help you release stuck energy.
-For instance, "I am more than enough."
+As you tap, breathe deeply.
+You can use words as described above.

 1. Karate Chop area - outside edge of hand, below little finger)